pjanul/pymgal/doc/source/installation.rst

 Usage
 -------------

-In most cases, the only API needed for PyMGal is the `MockObservation` object.
-Here's an example of how to import and generate the MockObservation object, as well as how to modify it's parameters.
-You can either modify the parameters as you create the object, or you can switch them after initializing.
-MockObservation requires two mandatory parameters: the path to your snapshot file and the coordimates + radius of the region you want to consider.
+In most cases, the only API needed for PyMGal is the MockObservation object.
+MockObservation objects require two mandatory parameters: the path to your snapshot file and the coordimates + radius of the region you want to consider.

 Once you initialize the object, you can calculate magnitudes of particles in your preferred output unit using the get_mags() function.
-You can also save projection files using the project() function, provided you've given the function your output directoy.
+You can also save projection files using the project() function.
+If you call project() before calling get_mags(), the magnitudes will automatically be calculated.

 Here is a sample to get you started.
 If all goes well, you should see at least one newly formed snap_{XYZ}-{proj_angle}-{filter}.fits file in your output directory.

 .. code-block:: python